Ben Brownell

 Biography

-Most active on the creative edges of regenerative development in temperate to arid western US states presently; keen to create more and better long term relationships between humans and their landscapes through apt engagement with/toward healthy whole systems.
+Collaborative eco-design-build background.
+Most active on the creative edges of regenerative development and "wild placemaking" in temperate to arid western US states presently.
+Keen to cultivate more and better long term relationships between humans and their landscapes through apt engagement with and toward healthy whole systems.

 I can help find, assess, and strategize optimal rural live-work real estate or land tenure situations if interested!